jaronbarends/language-buddy/docs/status.md

   yet for "this language has no installed voice" (tracked in backlog.md).
-Two dev-only files, `textToSpeechTest.ts` and `speechRateAnalysis.ts`, hold the calibration tooling/raw timing data behind the rate table; neither is imported by any production path (see decisions.md, "known dead code" note, and backlog.md for a cleanup item covering these plus the now-orphaned `AIThreadItemContent.tsx`).
+Two dev-only files, `textToSpeechTest.ts` and `speechRateAnalysis.ts`, hold the calibration tooling/raw timing data behind the rate table; neither is imported by any production path (see decisions.md, "known dead code" note, and backlog.md for a cleanup item covering these).
+The once-orphaned `AIThreadItemContent.tsx` mentioned in earlier versions of this doc was actually deleted back on 2026-08-04 (see decisions.md) — corrected 2026-08-18, it isn't dead code still sitting in the tree.
 - **`SpeechRecognition` support gating (2026-08-05, see decisions.md):** `src/lib/speechRecognition.ts`
   exports `speechRecognitionIsSupported()`/`getCrossBrowserSpeechRecognition()` (SSR-safe via a `typeof window === 'undefined'` guard) and `useSpeechRecognitionIsSupported()` (a